mediamonks/muban/docs/components.md

 ```

 ### Data attributes
-Component data attributes are available in a component and can be accessed using data object on the component.
+Component data attributes are available in a component and can be accessed using an element its dataset object.
-The data attributes are stored as camelCased keys in the data object, without the data- prefix.
-So
-attribute `data-slide-interval` can be referenced within a component using `this.data.slideInterval`.

-The component data object values are stored as strings.
+Dataset values are stored as strings.
 Validating and parsing this data is up to the component author.

-An example of using a data attribute
+An example of using a data attribute using dataset
 ```
 <script src="./Carousel.ts"></script>
 <div data-component="carousel" data-slide-interval="2000">...</div>